Guntersville High School

 Guntersville High School is a public high school in Guntersville, Alabama.
 There are more than 500 students on roll.

 History

 Guntersville High School has existed since the 19th century.
 Originally, the school was intended to serve only white students.
 However, the school admitted its first African American student in the 1960s, following the Civil Rights movement.

-The current building was constructed in 1971.
-The board wants to build a new campus, but town residents voted down a tax increase that would have accomplished this in 2021.
+The current building was constructed in 2025.
+The board wanted to build a new campus in 2021, but town residents voted down a tax increase that would have accomplished this in 2021.
+Instead Construction began in 2022.

 Demographics

 The demographic breakdown of the 524 students enrolled for the 2023-2024 year was: